 It is that side of marriage that we see in the disciples in Acts 2.
 The disciples were all hand picked by Christ and were drawn directly by the Father.
 Now the power is given to the disciples as was picked up by Matthew.

-John picks up part on the final process for preparing them for the work.
-John 15:4-5 said that they were expected to bear fruit (marriage and church).
-By John 21 they were ready but they needed direction.
-Peter decided to go fishing but the job was to be a fisher of men.
-Christ appeared and He asked them if they caught anything and they said no. He told them were to let down the nets and they caught a bounty.
+John records the sequence because from John 15:4-5 they were expected to bear fruit (implying marriage of church) but were not yet ready.
+By John 21 they were ready but they needed direction because Peter decided that he was going fishing when the job was to be a fisher of men.
+Christ appeared and He asked them if they caught anything and they said no. He told them where to let down the nets and they caught a bounty.
 He then impressed upon Peter what his coming role was.
-By Acts 2 Peter was ready.
+By Acts 2 Peter was ready and understood his direction.
 He knew that he had to take the lead when the signal came.
-The signal was to become a fisher of men not a fisherman as he said he was going back to.
+The signal was the trigger to become a fisher of men.
 Luke said that they had to wait on a signal (Luke 24:49) where they would be clothed with the Spirit not receive it for the first time.
-Now through their preaching the Church is to be extended.
+Now through their preaching the Church is to be extended i.e. bear fruit.
 Through their actions people are exposed to the truth and drawn to Christ and they are many more than Christ did directly.
 The disciples had been growing in the power of the Holy Spirit all along.

 There had to be a spiritual change in the minds of the disciples not just with them.
 People know Romans 8:7 by heart but it is frightening how we are able to forget what we know and what is obvious when we are bamboozled by spiritual sounding rhetoric.
 You cannot grow spiritually without the Holy Spirit full stop.
 The disciples grew spiritually hence they had the Holy Spirit.
-They got additional power to be fishermen and cause the Church to bear fruit.
+They got additional power to be fishers of men and caused the Church to bear fruit.